desertghostunr/cs480_Frost/PA7/README.md

 cd build
 cp ../makefile .
 make
-./SolarSystem -v shaders/textureVertexShader.glsl -f shaders/textureFragmentShader.glsl -m models/BoxT.obj
+./SolarSystem -c config/SolarSystemConfig.xml
 ```

 ### Specific Instructions on Running
 Running the program requires specifying a vertex shader and a fragment shader.
 Shaders will be found under a directory named shaders in the directory where the program was built.
 This must be included in the path name when specifying the shaders to be used.

-The program has four options that can be used: -v, -f, -m, --h.
+The program has two options that can be used: -c, --h.

--v specifies the file path of the vertex shader.

--f specifies the file path of the fragment shader.

--m specifies the file path of the obj file of the model.
+-c specifies the configuration file

 --h brings up a series of instructions for help using the program.